CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This description functions primarily as a trigger rule rather than a skill description.
-It tells Claude when to activate but fails to explain what the skill actually does — what specific capabilities, guidelines, or formatting standards it provides for documentation work.
-The lack of concrete actions and domain-specific detail makes it hard to distinguish from a generic file editing skill.
+It tells Claude when to activate but fails to explain what the skill actually does — what specific capabilities, formatting standards, or documentation practices it provides.
+The lack of concrete actions and domain-specific detail makes it hard to distinguish from any generic file-editing skill.

 Suggestions

-Include more natural trigger terms users would say, such as 'markdown', 'documentation', 'README', 'docs', 'technical writing', 'wiki'.
+Include natural trigger terms users would say, such as 'markdown', 'documentation', 'README', 'docs', 'technical writing', 'wiki'.

 DimensionReasoningScore